 What are dipped headlights and when should you use them?

-Dipped headlights are the ones you’ll likely use most commonly.
+Dipped headlights are the ones you’ll likely use most often.
 They’re named as such because the beam faces down towards the road.
+They are brighter than sidelights and daytime-running lights, but less bright than full beam headlights.

 When to use dipped headlights

 According to the Highway Code, you must use headlights at night and “when visibility is seriously reduced”.
-This is generally considered when visibility is restricted to 100 metres or less and includes fog and heavy rain.
+This is generally considered when visibility is restricted to 100 metres or less and includes driving in fog and heavy rain.

-On top of that, it suggests to “use dipped headlights, or dim-dip if fitted, at night in built-up areas and in dull daytime weather, to ensure that you can be seen”
+On top of that, it suggests to “use dipped headlights, or dim-dip if fitted, at night in built-up areas and in dull daytime weather, to ensure that you can be seen.”

-It also states you must not “use any lights in a way which would dazzle or cause discomfort to other road users, including pedestrians, cyclists and horse riders”.
+It also states you must not “use any lights in a way which would dazzle or cause discomfort to other road users, including pedestrians, cyclists and horse riders.”

 Essentially, this means using dipped headlights rather than full beams when oncoming traffic is nearing or if you’re close to other road users ahead.
 You should also keep them dipped while overtaking.